-This matrix corresponds to the items mentioned in sub-paragraphs (a) to (d) of the decision of the twelfth session of the WIPO Intergovernmental Committee, as required by that decision.
+This matrix corresponds to the items mentioned in sub-paragraphs (a) to (d) of the decision of the Twelfth Session of the WIPO Intergovernmental Committee, as required by that decision, and as updated if and as needed.
 Following a summary table, the full matrix includes the material covered in the gap analysis above.